 Working With a 3PL

-Outsourcing to a third-party logistics (3PL) service is becoming more common for manufacturers who don't want to invest in their own shipping divisions.
-A 3PL may include a drop trailer program as a way to attract certain clients that want more flexibility.
+Outsourcing to a third-party logistics (3PL) service is becoming more common for manufacturers who don't want to invest in their shipping divisions.
+A 3PL may include a drop trailer program to attract specific clients that want more flexibility.
 Competitive 3PLs invest in digital technology and sophisticated logistics trends that not all manufacturers keep up with.
-Drop trailers reduce the need for tight scheduling and allow the carrier and shipper to plan pickups together that are convenient for both parties instead of a one-size-fits-all plan.
+Drop trailers reduce the need for tight scheduling and allow the carrier and shipper to plan pickups that are convenient for both parties instead of a one-size-fits-all plan.

 A 3PL that facilitates drop trailer programs helps save manufacturers time and money while creating more convenient loading opportunities.
 Leaving these details to logistics specialists can improve on-time deliveries and reduce time wasted at delivery terminals.
 Using a 3PL makes it easier to match shippers and carriers who participate in drop trailer programs.
 A seasoned 3PL will make sure warehouse inventory does not sit in a drop trailer too long.